-The left panel of Figure~\ref{fig:reasoning_effort} shows the automatically allocated number of reasoning tokens to increase with decreasing training data likelihood: GPT-5 allocated an average of $3{,}426.41$ ($SD=1{,}967.16$) tokens ($\approx 10.28$ pages, assuming $0.75$ words per token and 250 words per page \citep{OpenAI_Tokens}) for \gls{acr:wd} positions, $11,800.1$ ($SD=5{,}606.32$ tokens ($\approx 35.43$ pages) for \gls{acr:nd} positions, and $16,952.54$ ($SD=6{,}831.54$ tokens ($\approx 50.9$ pages) for \gls{acr:ood} ones.
-This paradoxical increase in computational cost for OOD tasks--where the model allocates the most resources but achieves the least--points to an inefficient search process when the solution manifold is unknown.
+The left panel of Figure~\ref{fig:reasoning_effort} shows the automatically allocated number of reasoning tokens to increase as relevant priors become sparser: GPT-5 with moderate reasoning effort allocated an average of $3{,}426.41$ ($SD=1{,}967.16$) tokens ($\approx 10.28$ pages, assuming $0.75$ words per token and 250 words per page \citep{OpenAI_Tokens}) for \gls{acr:wd} positions, $11{,}800.1$ ($SD=5{,}606.32$) tokens ($\approx 35.43$ pages) for \gls{acr:nd} positions, and $16{,}952.54$ ($SD=6{,}831.54$) tokens ($\approx 50.9$ pages) for \gls{acr:ood} ones.
+This paradoxical increase in computational cost for \gls{acr:ood} tasks---where the model allocates the most resources but achieves the least relative gain---points to an inefficient search process when the solution manifold is unknown.

-The right panel of Figure~\ref{fig:reasoning_effort} presents a further analysis revealing that performance gains through reasoning per token decreases sharply with decreasing training data likelihood: In \gls{acr:wd} positions each reasoning token yields an average \gls{acr:acpl} improvement of $9.9\times10^{-4}$, dropping by $50.33\%$ to $4.92\times10^{-4}$ in \gls{acr:nd} positions, and by $88.56\%$ to $1.13\times10^{-4}$ in \gls{acr:ood} ones.
-This diminishing marginal utility indicates that while reasoning compensates for some deficits, it does not resolve the fundamental challenge of generalizing beyond the training data distribution.
-Critically, it implies that current chain-of-thought mechanisms act primarily as amplifiers of crystallized knowledge rather than as independent engines of fluid discovery.
+The right panel of Figure~\ref{fig:reasoning_effort} presents a further analysis revealing that relative performance gains per token diminish as the density of relevant priors decreases: In \gls{acr:wd} positions, $1{,}000$ reasoning tokens yield a relative marginal performance gain of $22.55\%$, dropping by $67.98\%$ to $7.23\%$ in \gls{acr:nd} positions, and by $83.10\%$ to $3.81\%$ in \gls{acr:ood} ones.
+This diminishing relative marginal utility indicates that while reasoning compensates for some deficits, it does not resolve the fundamental challenge of generalizing beyond the training data distribution.
+Critically, it implies that current chain-of-thought mechanisms act primarily as amplifiers of memorization rather than as independent engines of generalization.

-\textbf{Discussion.} This study examined fluid and crystallized intelligence, their scaling behavior, and reasoning dynamics in large language models within the structured, rule-based domain of chess.
-Using a hierarchy of test positions differing in their proximity to \gls{acr:wd} examples, we provide a thorough investigation into the chess capabilities of \glspl{acr:llm}, thereby disentangling fluid and crystallized intelligence.
-Our findings reveal a consistent structure in \gls{acr:llm} performance across model generations and reasoning conditions.
+\textbf{Performance across state-of-the-art models.} As displayed in Figure~\ref{fig:other_models}, and consistent with our findings in the GPT lineage, both Claude and Gemini replicate the exact same performance gradient: In the \gls{acr:wd} condition, Claude Opus achieves an \gls{acr:acpl} of 14.0 (SD=49.8) with an illegal move rate of 0.2\%, while Gemini posts an \gls{acr:acpl} of 34.8 (SD=146.8) with a 2.2\% illegal move rate.
+For the \gls{acr:nd} condition, Claude Opus records an \gls{acr:acpl} of 207.2 (SD=314.0) alongside an 8.2\% illegal move rate, and Gemini's \gls{acr:acpl} shifts to 434.1 (SD=390.0) with 17.0\% illegal moves.
+Finally, in the \gls{acr:ood} condition, Claude Opus yields an \gls{acr:acpl} of 728.6 (SD=427.0) with 51.6\% illegal moves, and Gemini reaches an \gls{acr:acpl} of 829.7 (SD=359.7) with an illegal move rate of 72.0\%.